WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 | **Father Paul** | Priest | Spiritual guide to the village | Preparing the chapel for the coming evil.
 Knows the caretaker can be spoken to and does so diligently.
 Can assist the party as the town respects him. |
 | **Will** | Curious Boy | Son of **Ben** and **Anna** | Wandering near the great oak outside town.
 Looking for a birds nest. |
 | **Granny May** | Infirm Villager | Cared for by the village | Bedridden in the infirmary and unable to flee, in constant pain. |

-## Relationships

-                    Ben ───── Anna
-                      │
-                   (Parents)
-                      │
-                     Will

-         Jack ────♥
-                   │
-                 Rose
-                   │
-         Peter ───♥

-Old Tom ⇄ Old Martha
-(Constantly bickering)

-Father Paul
-Warns the village of his vision.
-Tends to Granny May.

-Eli
-Friend of Ben and the village miller.

-Granny May
-Bedridden in the infirmary.
-Tended to by Father Paul.

 ---